* Dring *

 - Why didn't you get it?
 Your parents are too poor, right?

-Sullivan couldn't even answer, while Barton's iron hand was suffocating him; the other was clasping ready to strike.
+Sullivan couldn't even respond, suffocating under Barton's iron grip; his other hand was clenched, ready to strike.
 As Sullivan closed his eyes, another loud voice from behind interrupted them.

 - He told you he didn't have one.
 You didn't understand?